You can’t miss the sight of a male red cardinal flying through your yard. This is one of the most colorful songbirds you can attract.

 Black oil sunflower seed is probably the most popular bird seed on the market today, and it’s definitely the favorite for cardinals.
 You might even come across some seed mixes that are specifically made for cardinals, and they are pretty much guaranteed to have black oil sunflower in them.

-In addition, try to offer this seed in a feeder that has protection or cover.
+In addition, try to offer this seed in a platform feeder or a tube feeder that has protection or cover.
 This is appealing to cardinals, and it will also keep the seed good for a longer period of time.

 See also: 10 Best Foods for Bird Feeding